drdeford/VA_Viz/README.md

 # VA_Viz
-Visualization Data for MCMC runs on VA precincts

 This repo contains a small snapshot of ensemble data for the state of Virginia for testing visualization techniques.
 There are two 100k step ensembles presented here, one each for Congressional districts (11) and state Senate districts (40).
 For each ensemble we have recorded a variety of metrics for each plan, described in more detail below.
 The ensembles were generated with the GerryChain software: <github.com/mggg/gerrychain> using a script similar to VA_Examples.py.
 VA_boxes.py and science_plots_VA.py provide examples of parsing scripts for the data.